ultravioletrs/cocos-docs/docs/computation.md

 # Computation

-Computation in CocosAI is any execution of a program (Algorithm) on a data set (Data), that can be one data file, or a lot of files comping from different parties.
+Computation in CocosAI is any execution of a program (Algorithm) on a data set (Data), that can be one data file, or a lot of files coming from different parties.

 Computations are multi-party, meaning that program and data providers can be different parties that do not want to expose their intellectual property to other parties participating in the computation.